Retina: Diagnosis

 A number of different instruments are available for the diagnosis of diseases and disorders affecting the retina.
 Ophthalmoscopy and fundus photography have long been used to examine the retina.
 Recently, adaptive optics has been used to image individual rods and cones in the living human retina, and a company based in Scotland has engineered technology that allows physicians to observe the complete retina without any discomfort to patients.

 The electroretinogram is used to non-invasively measure the retina's electrical activity, which is affected by certain diseases.
 A relatively new technology, now becoming widely available, is optical coherence tomography (OCT).
 This non-invasive technique allows one to obtain a 3D volumetric or high resolution cross-sectional tomogram of the fine structures of the retina, with histologic quality.
 Retinal vessel analysis is a non-invasive method to examine the small arteries and veins in the retina which allows to draw conclusions about the morphology and the function of small vessels elsewhere in the human body.
 It has been established as a predictor of cardiovascular disease and seems to have, according to a study published in 2019, potential in the early detection of Alzheimer's disease.

+Vision Symptoms Patients Should Not Ignore include: (1) Sudden floaters or a "shower" of new spots, (2) Flashes of light in one eye, (3) A curtain, shadow, or missing area in your side vision, and (4) Blurry, wavy, or distorted central vision.